Rex Grossman: 2001

 Grossman passed for over 300 yards in nine consecutive games during his sophomore season in 2001.
-He led the nation in passing efficiency, passing completion percentage and yards per attempt.
+He led the nation in passing efficiency and yards per attempt.
 Grossman was recognized as a consensus first-team All-American, was voted the Associated Press Player of the Year, and came in second in the balloting for the 2001 Heisman Trophy in one of the closest Heisman votes in the history of the award.
 At the time, his 55 touchdown passes through his sophomore season were the most in NCAA history.
 On October 6, 2001, Grossman passed for 464 yards and five touchdowns as No. 2 Florida defeated the No. 18 LSU Tigers 44–15.
 In a 2006 interview with the Chicago Tribune, Grossman cited the victory as his most memorable game as a Gator.
 He finished second to Nebraska quarterback Eric Crouch in one of the closest votes in Heisman Trophy history, losing by only 62 votes.
 He earned accolades as a consensus first-team All-American, the AP National Player-of-the-Year, and finalist for other awards, including the Walter Camp National Player-of-the-Year Award, the Maxwell College Player-of-the-Year Award, and the Davey O'Brien National Quarterback-of-the-Year Award.
 He ended his sophomore season with a 56–23 victory over the Maryland Terrapins in the 2002 Orange Bowl.